eQTLGen/HubSnpEnrichment/README.md

 `--GseaBatchSize`             Argument specifing how many hub SNPs to run through GSEA in a loop.
 Larger number parallelizes less but increases  Defaults to 5.

 `--SnpFilter`                 SNP filtering file, useful for confining the analysis for preselected set of variants.
+This filter overwrites the P-value and I2 filters.

 #### Command